k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/22_broadway_summary_exercise.md

 3. Add a **FileRead** Actor and set its **interface** to the local file system interface you created prior to this exercise.
 Set its path to **emp_list_lookup.csv**.
 4. Add a **CsvParser** Actor to the next Stage and connect it to the **FileRead** Actor.
 5. Add a **DbLoad** Actor to the next Stage, connect its **interface** to **fabric** and its table to **EMPLOYEE_LOOKUP**.
-6. Connect the fields using an **Iterate** link.
+6. Connect the fields using an **Iterate** link type.
-7. Set the transaction in Stages 2 and 3.
+7. Mark the Stages 2 and 3 as **Transaction**.
 8. Save the flow and run it.
 Verify that the table is populated with the **EMPLOYEE_LOOKUP** data.

 **Question 1:**

+What should be changed in the flow to support the automatic file upload to the reference table, once it is copied to an interface?

-**Step 2 - Create an LU and Lookup Data and Add them to a Population**
+**Step 2 - Create an LU and Make the Data Modifications a Customer Population**

 1. Create a new **SummaryExercise** LU: